 This post is also available in: Svenska

-Facts and advice about colic and how to survive as a parent.
-Written by pediatricians for parents.
+Facts and advice about colic and survival tips for parents.
+Written by a pediatrician.
 Infant colic affects between 3-30% of all infants.
 Babies scream inconsolably for hours a day, usually in the evenings.
-As a parent, you can feel hopeless.
-Read about what helps and what does not.
+As a parent, it can feel hopeless.
+Here you can read what helps and what does not.
 And remember – it will pass!

 Causes of colic

 No one knows why babies get colic.
-They often pull their legs up to their stomach when they scream so it looks like they have a stomach ache.
+They often pull their legs up to their stomachs when they scream, so it looks like they have a stomach ache.
 The fact that they’re in pain is probably pretty clear.
 Several studies show a link between colic and the development of migraines at a later stage in life.
 So it’s possible that infant colic is the immature nervous system migraine variant.
-They haven’t tested migraine medications for the condition, but that’ll be interesting when they do!
+They haven’t tested migraine medications for the condition, but that would be interesting.

 Infant colic always goes away by itself

 Colic often starts at three weeks of age and always passes by itself.
 Often it gets much better at three months of age.
 The vast majority of babies are clear of colic at 6 months of age.

 Semper’s stomach drops can help against colic

 Stomach drops with lactobacilli, or probiotics, (eg. Semper’s stomach drops in Sweden), have been shown in several studies to reduce screaming.
 Try this if your child screams a lot.
 There are no known side effects in otherwise healthy infants.
 Stomach drops have not been studied with other bacteria, unlike Bifibaby, so we don’t know if they work scientifically.